drreynolds/smuhpc-workshop/source/session_8.rst

-Similarly, retrieve the files for the MPI portion by clicking :download:`this link <code/session8_MPI.tgz>` or by copying them on SMUHPC at the command line:
+Similarly, retrieve the files for the MPI portion by clicking :download:`this link <code/session8_MPI.tgz>` or by copying them on ManeFrame at the command line:

 .. code-block:: bash